 The Stephens home has a small network consisting of the following items:

 Cable Modem (200M down, 8M up) connected to Virgin Media cable service. multiple APs.
 Wired 1000 Mb/s Ethernet in the house, garage and shed.
 Server in the shed (16-thread Xeon 64 GB memory.
-6x8TB disks on zfs) running Ubuntu 18.04 LTS and hosting a number of virtual machines: pfsense firewall, Web server, plex media server and asterisk (freepbx) PBX.
+6x8TB WD Red disks on zfs forming a redundant slow pool, and a 2TB Samsung Evo Pro forming a non-redundant fast pool) running Ubuntu 18.04 LTS and hosting a number of virtual machines: pfsense firewall, Web server, plex media server and asterisk (freepbx) PBX.

 Applications accessed through http:

-Wordpress websites (this one + two community websites)
+Wordpress websites (this one + a community website)

 Piwigo (photo album)